Friday night lights flickering back on in some Mass. communities

 Milton will be hosting Weymouth and Coach Dembowski said despite the numerous challenges he and his team have faced this year, there is a silver lining.
 More athletes are available in March.

 “We have a soccer player, Sam Denatti who came out.
-He’s got a big leg so he is going to he is going to help us on kick-offs and field goals,” he said.
+He’s got a big leg so he is going to help us on kick-offs and field goals,” he said.
 “We also had three hockey players to come out and they have all quickly taken to it.”

 Some towns are not allowing fans from the opposing team but, Milton is allowing two adults for each opposing player.